AkiKono/Sensor-Calibration-using-Kalman-Filter/README.md

 # Sensor-Calibration-using-Kalman-Filter
-GPS-based accelerometer bias error calibration using Kalman Filter applied to a linear Gaussian process.
+GPS-based accelerometer bias error calibration using Kalman filter applied to a linear Gaussian process.